-[The following provisions must be included verbatim in every subcontract.]
+[The following provisions must be included verbatim in every subcontract if the State procurement process is not used.
+These sections do not apply to Contracts between State budget units.]

 1) ASSIGNMENT AND DELEGATION OF RIGHTS AND RESPONSIBILITIES

 No payment due the Subcontractor under this subcontract may be assigned without the prior approval of the Contractor.
 No assignment or delegation of the duties of this subcontract shall be valid unless prior written approval is received from the Contractor.
 (AAC R2-7-305)